HeronErin/rug-clone/README.md

 1. Sometimes we need to assign the result to an object that already exists.
 Since Rug types require memory allocations, this can help reduce the number of allocations.
+(While the allocations might not affect performance noticeably for computationally intensive functions, they can have a much more significant effect on faster functions like addition.)
 2. For the [`Float`][rug flo] type, we need to know the precision when we create a value, and the operation itself does not convey information about what precision is desired for the result.
 The